ntyblco/Structural-equation-modeling/README.md

+# Structural equation modeling

-# Predicting the growth of nearshoring in Mexico
+Predicting the growth of nearshoring in Mexico

 Visualize the project here: